In this section

 Our CLE Strategy is delivered through:

-The NPA’s focus on prevention, early intervention legal services and collaboration has been a key driver for the strategy and the coordination of our CLE work.
+The NPA’s focus on prevention, early intervention legal services and collaboration has been a key driver for the strategy and coordinating our CLE work.

 During the year we: